-In Study 2, we tested our mechanistic explanation for the observed effect of downward head tilt on perceived intensity of anger expressions by manipulating the proposed visual mechanism: changes to eyebrow V-shape appearance (Witkower & Tracy, 2019b).
-First, to replicate the effect uncovered in Study 1, participants were shown a prototypical anger facial expression paired with either a downward head tilt or a head at a neutral angle and asked to select the more intense anger expression.
-Next, to test whether the action-unit imposter effect (i.e., the artificial appearance of eyebrows lowering and taking on a V shape, caused by a downward head tilt) is the visual mechanism responsible for any observed effect, we examined whether a downward head tilt would have a similar effect on perceptions of anger expressions when the critical hypothesized cue (i.e., eyebrow appearance) was held constant.
-If our mechanistic account is correct, a downward head tilt should not increase the perceived intensity of an anger expression if eyebrow shape and angle are held constant while the head is tilted downward (see Witkower & Tracy, 2019b).
-In other words, we hypothesized that visual changes to the eyebrows are
+In Study 2, we tested our mechanistic explanation for the observed effect of downward head tilt on perceived intensity of anger expressions by manipulating the proposed visual mechanism: changes to evebrow V-shape appearance (Witkower & Tracy, 2019a).
+First, to replicate the effect uncovered in Study 1, participants were shown a prototypical anger facial expression paired with either a downwards head tilt or a head at a neutral angle, and asked to select the more intense anger expression.
+Next, to test whether the action-unit imposter effect (i.e., the artificial appearance of eyebrows lowering and taking on a V-shape, caused by a downward head tilt) is the visual mechanism responsible for any observed effect, we examined whether a downwards head tilt would have a similar effect on perceptions of anger expressions when the critical hypothesized cue (i.e., eyebrow appearance) was held constant.
+If our mechanistic account is correct, a downward head tilt should not increase the perceived intensity of an anger expression if eyebrow shape and angle are held constant while the head is tilted downward (see Witkower & Tracy, 2019a).
+In other words, we hypothesized that visual changes to the eyebrows are necessary for a downwards head tilt to increase perceptions of anger.
+We therefore pre-registered the prediction that a downwards head tilt would increase the perceived intensity of anger formed from an anger facial expression, but would not have this effect when the head was tilted down but the eyebrows were artificially manipulated so as to not take on an increased V-shape.